-In 1849, a Swiss merchant named Cesar Monod purchased a tract from Castro and and adjoining lot from Michael Simon the following year.
+In 1849, a Swiss merchant named Cesar Monod purchased a tract from Castro and an adjoining lot from Michael Simon the following year.
 Monod was aware of the number of travelers along the San Antonio-El Paso Road and felt he could capitalize on their need for provisions.
-He built a large one-story house, which included a dry good store.
+He built a large one-story house, which included a dry goods store.

 Irish merchant, John Vance, purchased the house and property only a few years later on February 23, 1853.
-Knowing that travelers need more than just provisions, he added a second story and expanded the first floor, in order to turn the house into the Vance Hotel.
-He then built his own family residence between the hotel and the Medina River.
-In the 1860s he added a two-story bathhouse in the courtyard, which was the only man-made bath between San Antonio and Eagle Pass at the time.
+Knowing that travelers need more than just provisions, he added a second story and expanded the first floor to turn the house into the Vance Hotel.
+He then built his family residence between the hotel and the Medina River.
+In the 1860s, he added a two-story bathhouse in the courtyard, which was the only man-made bath between San Antonio and Eagle Pass at the time.

-Vance sold a piece of the property along the Medina River in 1854 to partners, George L. Haass and Laurent Quintle.
+Vance sold a piece of the property along the Medina River in 1854 to partners George L. Haass and Laurent Quintel.
 They used the land to build a two-story stone gristmill.
 The mill went through several hands and a modernization process but continued working into the 20th century.